agiordan101/codingame_chess/README.md

         * Use Node as MCTS to store game state and not recompute them (apply_move, get_game_state)
         * Only expand the last depth

-    * Create 2 heuristics: Why ?
-        * MaterialHeuristic: Just material
-        * PiecePositionHeuristic : Material + position + control
-        * KEEP HEURISTIC IDEAS FOR LATER FOR GOD SAKE !

     * Try moves caching with zobrist hash as key.
 Save fen inside so we can detect collisions (fen is obligatory calculated for Five move repetition rule)

-    * In python script versus, write game results in a history file reserved for these opponents

     * DRAW offers (Need a winrate estimation first) :
         * You can offer a draw to your opponent by adding = right after the move, without a space: